jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 | 5000 pheno  | 13.9     | 23.29    | 47.1    | pending               |
 | 10000 pheno | 27.7     | pending  | 94      | 135.1                 |

-Analysis time scales linearly with addition of processors, there is a constant cost to load or sort genotypes at beginning that needs to be analyzed with the addition of more samples
+Analysis time scales linearly with addition of Spark executors (cores), there is a constant cost to load or sort genotypes at beginning that needs to be analyzed with the addition of more samples

-######Analyzing ~450,000 variants from chr2  (*Times in Minutes*)
+######Analyzing ~450,000 variants from chromosome 2  (*Times in Minutes*)

 |             | 32 cores | 16 cores | 8 cores | local - quadcore HT  |
 | ----------- | -------- |:--------:|:-------:|:---------------------:|